ParallelMaths/parallel/README.md

 # Parallel

-_Parallel_ is a weekly bulletin written by [Dr Simon Singh](https://en.wikipedia.org/wiki/Simon_Singh), author of No.1 bestseller Fermat’s Last Theorem.
+_Parallel_ is a weekly bulletin written by Simon Singh, author of No.1 bestseller Fermat’s Last Theorem.

 Every week, participating students will receive an email that contains 60 minutes of interesting, fun and challenging maths that goes beyond school maths: mystery and history, activities and oddities, puzzles and problems.